NeuroBox3D/VRL-Density-Vis/help/index.md

 ## Introduction ##

 The density visualization plugin is designed to analyze and visualize density distribution of proteins in neurons.
+But it can also be used for other types distributions.

 ![Screenshot][]